Not all AI assistants are created equal. In fact, many that purport to be AI-powered are simply menu-driven chatbots that do more harm than good.

 4: Can it think on the fly?

 Say, for example, you own a local fitness center.
 One of your customers calls to cancel her spot in the 5pm spinning class.
 An intelligent AI agent will know that spot is now open and that someone else called in yesterday asking about that same time slot.
 Now it can go back to that customer and see if he still wants the spot.
 This is just one way an intelligent AI agent can generate more revenue for your business.
+PushPress Gym Management Software is for gyms and health clubs of all sizes and stages.
+Helping you have happier members, healthy business growth, and more time for you to do the things that you love

 AI assistants are starting to play a vital role in today’s digital economy.
 In fact, Gartner predicts that by 2020 the average consumer will have more conversations with robots each day than with their spouse.
 The more positive you can make those conversations, the better your business will succeed.